Minneapolis City Council Members Announce Their Support For Disbanding Police Department

 — Ilhan Omar (@IlhanMN) June 7, 2020

-The Minneapolis City Council’s clear promise to defund the police department is in sharp contrast with the statements made by Mayor Jacob Frey at a protest on Saturday night.
+The Minneapolis City Council’s clear promise to defund the police department is in sharp contrast to the statements made by Mayor Jacob Frey at a protest on Saturday night.
 When asked by protesters whether or not he would support defunding police, Mayor Frey said he did “not support the full abolition of the Minneapolis Police Department.”
-Protesters began to boo him and yelled at him to leave the protest.
+Protesters began to boo him and yelled at him to leave.

 Calls to defund police departments have been made in several cities across the country in response to the death of George Floyd during an encounter with Minneapolis police.
-On Sunday, New York City Mayor Bill De Blasio announced that he would be cutting the NYPD’s budget and reallocating the money to social programs.
+On Sunday, New York City Mayor Bill de Blasio announced that he would be cutting the NYPD’s budget and reallocating the money to social programs.